-Jeremy Carefoot is an avid videogame enthusiast who has lots of experience with first-person shooters and generally most games.
+Jeremy Carefoot is an avid video game enthusiast who has general knowledge about gaming and lots of experience with first-person shooters.

 The Next Hit?

 In January 2014, game studio 2K announced its next big multiplayer title, Evolve.